Expert Tips: Using Compost for a Sustainable Rooftop Herb Garden

 • Depending on the composting method and environmental conditions, your compost pile will break down and transform into usable compost in a few months to a year.

-READ MORE Expert Tips on Using Raised Beds for Rooftop Herb Gardening
+READ MORE Expert Guide: Using Containers or Raised Beds for Terrace Herb Garden

 Applying Compost To Your Rooftop Herb Garden